Khalid-Mish/Java-DB/README.md

 # Java Database:
 This project folder contains a fully working relational database built from scratch in Java.
-The database works with a limited SQL syntax detailed below.

 ## How to use:
 This project consists of a server and a client, both of which must be run in order to run the server and have the user connect to it.
 Both of these can be run from the command line.